 Things you should know

-Many companies like to tell you that interior waterproofing is the best option.
+Many companies like to tell you that waterproofing from inside is the best option.
 They’ll tell you it best protects your foundation walls from water damage.
 But the truth is a little different.

 Although you may not have any other option but to waterproof from the inside, at Canada Waterproofers, we always advise you to go into your waterproofing project with your eyes open.